FelicienC/binancebot/README.md

 ### 1 - Installation of required tools

-If you wish to set up this bot, you need to use the folowing tools:
+If you wish to set up this bot, you need to use the following tools:

  - [The gcloud CLI](https://cloud.google.com/sdk/docs/install)
  - [Terrafom](https://learn.hashicorp.com/tutorials/terraform/install-cli)